goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 =========

-Zope uses the transaction module to handle transactions. zalchemy plugs into this mechanism and uses it's own data manager to use Zope's transaction module.
+Zope uses the transaction module to handle transactions. zalchemy plugs into this mechanism and uses its own data manager to use Zope's transaction module.

 zalchemy provides the method z3c.zalchemy.getSession to obtain a SQLAlchemy session object.
 This method makes sure the session is connected to Zope's